 I bet you’ll also find it comforting knowing that you’ve made major progress with your requisite servings of fruits and veggies first thing in the A.M.

-Or, if you are looking for a post-workout smoothie, this peanut butter banana version is one of my favorites.
+Or, if you are looking for a healthy snack or post-workout smoothie, this peanut butter banana version is one of my favorites.

-It’s a perfect option because banana smoothies like this recipe are good for you.
+It’s a perfect option because peanut butter banana smoothies like this recipe are good for you.

 - Bananas are high in fiber, potassium, and vitamins B6 and C.